April 10, 2017

 Religion: Sunni Islam, with elements of Sufism

-The Initiative de Résurgence du Mouvement Abolitionniste en Mauritanie (IRA-Mauritania) has been a member of UNPO since 2011.
+The Initiative pour la Résurgence du Mouvement Abolitionniste en Mauritanie (IRA-Mauritania) has been a member of UNPO since 2011.

 At present, half of Mauritania’s Haratin population exists as de facto slaves.
 Traditionally, the Haratin men work in the farmland, whilst Haratin women are made to do domestic work.
 Those who have been freed face persistent discrimination in education, healthcare, land rights and employment, in addition to political marginalisation.
 Haratin activists are frequently arrested, beaten and harassed by the authorities whilst engaging in peaceful initiatives.